 Top-Rated Drug Lawyer for Phoenix and the Surrounding Area

-If you or a loved one are facing drug charges, Call the law offices of top-rated drug lawyer Howard A. Snader, an Arizona Board Certified specialist in criminal law and former Maricopa County prosecutor who has practiced criminal law in Arizona since 1990.
+Call the law offices of top-rated Phoenix drug lawyer Howard A. Snader, an Arizona Board Certified specialist in criminal law and former Maricopa County prosecutor who has practiced criminal law in Arizona since 1990.

 Howard has earned an AVVO rating of a perfect 10 (superb) from his legal peers and clients for his experience, industry recognition, and professional conduct.
 Because he is a results-oriented attorney, he has a passionate dedication to your protecting rights under the United States Constitution.
 Moreover, he has produced superior results for his clients in his twenty-five years of practice, now devoted exclusively to criminal defense.

 Howard Snader has offices conveniently located in Phoenix and Scottsdale.
 So don’t delay.
 If you are facing a drug-related offense, exercise your constitutional right to remain silent and call Howard as soon as possible.
 Your future many depend on it.
 The initial consultation is free.
 In addition, we accept credit cards, and we offer easy payment plans.